 The NAV per share of each share class of a fund is calculated at the times listed below under "Calculating Net Asset Value."
 If a purchase order is received on a business day by the deadline listed below under "Calculating Net Asset Value" and payment in federal funds is received by the fund by the close of the Federal Reserve wire transfer system (normally, 5:00 p.m.
-Central time), then dividends will begin to accrue on the same business day after the deadline specified above, you will begin to accrue dividends the next business day.
+Central time), then dividends will begin to accrue on the same business day that the wire purchase order is received.
+If a purchase order is received on a business day after the deadline specified above, you will begin to accrue dividends the next business day.
 Also, in the event a wire purchase order is placed by the deadline specified above but an anticipated wire payment is not received by a fund by the close of the Federal Reserve wire transfer system that same day, your purchase may be canceled and you may be liable for any resulting losses or fees incurred by the fund, the transfer agent, or the fund's custodian.